jd-pirtle/SAGE_EDU/configuring_env_sensor.md

 1. Connect in the five-pin USB cable to the environmental sensor with the black wire connected to the ground pin.
   <img alt='env sensor 1' src='./images/bme680_plg_ort.jpg'></img>

-2. **With the device powered off**, connect the other end of the into the pins shown in the images of your specific device:
+2. **With the device powered off**, connect the other end of the five-pin USB cable into the pins shown in the images below of your specific device.
+Please make sure and take note of which color wire is connected to which pin.

  **NVIDIA Jetson AGX Orin**